Sunday, December 23, 2012

 Of course the discussion can't avoid related concepts like foreknowledge and the elect and the chosen.
 The sermon I heard rejected Calvinism, but ended up endorsing the most demoralizing and extreme TULIP position, that of Double Predestination.
 DP has God not only pre-selecting which individuals would be saved, but intentionally creating others for the purpose of tormenting them in endless agony.
 That is to say, God not only knew in advance that Sister Buggins' wayward son would refuse to repent, but God actually pre-decided for Joe—pre-fabricating his refusal, and weaving it into his DNA—then creating Joe anyway, destined for the slow-roaster.

-Turn in your hymnals to "I've Got The Joy, Joy, Joy".
+Turn in your hymnals to "I've Got The Joy, Joy, Joy."

 If Predestination means pre-selection, then Sister Buggins gave birth to a spawn of Satan.
 Yikes.
 Lots of modern believers reject Calvinism, but for some reason when it comes to Predestination they allow Augustinian/Calvinist definitions to stand.
 Thus pre-destination continues to be widely assumed to mean pre-determination of which individuals will enter earthly life on the "saved" track and which are born on the "damned" track.